etiennecoutaud/curlme-controller/docs/questions.md

 As the result is not predictible it's going to affect testing, because we need predictive data to compare the expect and the result during test.

-Controller must also manage errors which can be raised during execution
+Controller must also manage errors which can be raised during execution.